kubescape/sneeffer/README.md

 ```

 > By default, when running Sneeffer locally (in a minikube setup), no change is needed to the configuration file.
 Make sure that `myNode` key in the configuration file matches to the machine running minikube (default value is `minikube`).
 In case your node name is different, update the configuration file located in `./configuration/SneefferConfigurationFile.txt`.

+### Limitations
+1. Meanwhile we are supporting only public images